-In the framework of the 2nd International Conference on Biodiversity in the Congo Basin to be held from 6 to 10 March 2023, the CEBioS programme and the Biodiversity Monitoring Centre (BMC) are organising a short film contest in November 2022.
+In the framework of the 2nd International Conference on Biodiversity in the Congo Basin to be held from 6 to 10 March 2023, the CEBioS programme and the Biodiversity Monitoring Centre (BMC) are organising a short film contest in November and december 2022.

 Are you a film enthusiast?
 Do you want to raise awareness about biodiversity?

 Make a short film, maximum 3 minutes, with your mobile phone, then enter the contest and win prizes!

 The short film contest is organised by the CEBioS programme and the Centre de Surveillance de la Biodiversité (CSB).

 This contest is part of the 2nd International Conference on Biodiversity in the Congo Basin, which takes place from 6 to 10 March 2023.
 The organisers intend to promote the production and dissemination of works that address the beauty of the surrounding biodiversity as well as the current and future challenges.

 Article 3: Technical specifications

 Applicants must send short films of minimum 30 seconds to maximum 3 minutes.

 Maximum one work per candidate.
 The year of creation cannot be before 2022.
 The work must be an original creation.